 - In the My Little Pony: Friendship Is Magic episode "Equestria Games," one of the ice arrows is misfired into a cloud, creating an iceberg that is about to fall on the stadium full of sports fans.
 The unicorns are powerless to stop it, and it's too heavy for Celestia, Luna, and the pegasi to safely guide to the centre of the field.
 Their only hope is a fire-breathing dragon, and Spike is the only one at the Games.

-- The Powerpuff Girls episode "Three Girls And A Monster" had Blossom and Buttercup unable to dispose of a giant lizard monster.
-Mainly because it's too friggin' big and strong, but also because the two sisters are arguing over whether brains or brawn are more effective.
+- The Powerpuff Girls episode "Three Girls And A Monster" has Blossom and Buttercup unable to dispose of a giant lizard monster.
+Mainly because it's too big and strong, but also because the two sisters are arguing over whether brains or brawn are more effective.
 This leaves Bubbles.
-With her sweetness, innocence and politeness, beauty brings down her beast.
+With her sweetness, innocence and politeness, she... asks it to leave.
+And it does.

 - The Paw Paw Bears episode where the Paw Paws realise they rarely need Totem Turtle's help is the one where Dark Paw decides to attack from under water.